guptavarun99/emailapp/README.md

 # emailapp
-A simple application which generates email, random password and contain methods to change the password, setmailboxcapacity, set alternate email for user and get method to show information of user.In this application I apply the concept of encapsulation.
+A simple application which generates email, random password and contain methods to change the password, setmailboxcapacity, set alternate email for user and get method to show information of user.In this application I applied the concept of encapsulation.